avivgr/ghostty-ubuntu-build/README.md

-Below is an example **README.md** that you can include in your **build repository** (the repo that hosts the GitHub Actions workflow).
-It explains:

-- What the workflow does
-- How it is triggered
-- Where the generated binaries come from
-- How the release tags relate to the original Ghostty project.

-Feel free to modify the wording or formatting as needed.

----

 # Ghostty Debian Package Build

 This repository hosts a **GitHub Actions workflow** (see [`.github/workflows/build-deb.yml`](.github/workflows/build-deb.yml)) that automatically builds **Ghostty** from source and packages it into a Debian (`.deb`) package.